-9.10 Any flight details contained in the Company’s brochures are provisional.
-Final flight details (including timings) will be issued near to departure and may differ significantly from any provisional information previously provided.
+9.10 Any flight details contained in the Company’s brochures and on confirmation invoices are provisional.
+Final flight details (including timings and routings) will be issued near to departure and may differ significantly from any provisional information previously provided.

 9.11 If for any reason details of a cruise have to be altered before departure (and subject to Clause 9.1) the Company will notify the Lead Passenger as soon as possible.